 If you make after-tax superannuation contributions on behalf of a low-income earning spouse, you may be eligible for a tax offset up to \$540.
 This is an 18% offset on the first \$3,000 of contributions.
 To qualify, your spouse needs to earn less than \$40,000.
 This reduces your tax payable.

 For more information, visit www.ato.gov.au and search 'Spouse tax offset.'
+You can also refer to the 'What are spouse contributions?' fact sheet.

 Split contributions to a spouse